 That is why Cloud Foundry is extremely popular with Azure customers.
 In fact, Cloud Foundry won Microsoft’s consumption partner of the year in 2017.

-Check out this talk by Richard Seroter of Pivotal & Asir Vedamuthu Selvasingh of Microsoft in which they highlight the event-driven architecture of Azure, and how Cloud Foundry and Spring solve problems for users!
+Check out this talk by Richard Seroter of VMware & Asir Vedamuthu Selvasingh of Microsoft in which they highlight the event-driven architecture of Azure, and how Cloud Foundry and Spring solve problems for users!